 Andrew Perley | Department of Bioengineering

-Andrew Perley (he/him) is a fourth-year PhD Candidate in the Department of Bioengineering.
+Andrew Perley (he/him) is a PhD Candidate in the Department of Bioengineering.
 He works in Todd Coleman’s lab with a focus on signal processing and understanding the electrophysiological mechanisms of the gut and the brain.
 He has always had a passion for helping others learn from a young age and continues to strive to learn new ways to provide learners with equitable opportunity.
 Andrew strongly believes that it is our job as educators to help students find confidence in their ability to learn and build community with others.
 In pursuit of building more inclusive and equitable systems in education, he strives to learn new ways to affect how we implement education at the department and school level.

 Will Yu | Department of Bioengineering

-Will Yu (he/him) is a second-year Ph.D.
+Will Yu (he/him) is a Ph.D.
 Student in the Department of Bioengineering.
 He works in Nidhi Bhutani’s lab studying mechanotransduction pathways of aging, senescence, and osteoarthritis.
 Will is passionate about making science more accessible, engaging, and fun for anyone to take part in.
 Prior to Stanford, Will taught math and physics for students grades 9-12 at Phillips Academy in Andover, MA from 2018-2021 where he designed novel curriculum to address diversity in STEM higher education.
 He also uses his platform of 13,000 followers on Twitch.tv to host livestreamed conversations on topics like exciting new science discoveries or social justice and educational reform.

-This year, Will will serve as a co-instructor for BIOE296 Equitable and Effective Teaching in Bioengineering, and is excited to continue mentoring high school and undergraduate students in a research setting.
+As a LIT fellow, Will serves as a co-instructor for BIOE296 Equitable and Effective Teaching in Bioengineering, and is excited to continue mentoring high school and undergraduate students in a research setting.

 Julia Markel | Department of Computer Science

-Julia (she/her) is a second year PhD student in the computer science department.
+Julia (she/her) is a PhD student in the computer science department.
 She works at the intersection of human-computer interaction and computational education, with specific interests in using multimodality (voice, text, gestures, etc.) for online learning experiences (e.g., textbooks, problem sets, discussion forums).
 Julia believes deeply in the power of peer teaching and is eager to explore how we can design and build tools to support peer teaching at scale and, more broadly, at a global level.

 Micheal Duchesne | Department of Classics

-Micheal Duchesne is a third year PhD student in Classics.
+Micheal Duchesne is a PhD student in Classics.
 His research focuses on enslavement, the experiences of the enslaved, and the construction of ethnic identities.
 His hope is to stress the humanity of people who have had it denied from them historically.
 His experiences both growing up in an impoverished community and working as an instructor there shaped his desire to work towards inclusion and removing the veil of invisibility surrounding people in similar conditions.

 Rachel Dubit | Department of Classics

-Rachel Dubit (she/her) is a fifth year PhD student in Classics.
+Rachel Dubit (she/her) is a PhD student in Classics.
 Her research focuses on genre, gender, and landscape in Roman love poetry.
 As an instructor, she aims to bring increased relevance to studies of the ancient world through approaches to Ancient Greek and Latin pedagogy that are welcoming to students of all backgrounds and experiences.
 Because of her upbringing in rural Southwestern Virginia, Rachel is particularly passionate about making the Classics accessible and engaging to students who might not normally have the opportunity to encounter them at the secondary level.

 Sonia Martin | Department of Mechanical Engineering

-As a LIT fellow, she will work toward adapting the mechanical engineering teaching and course assistant training program to provide both practical skills as well as tools to educate students from a variety of engineering backgrounds.
+As a LIT fellow and lead fellow, she will work toward adapting the mechanical engineering teaching and course assistant training program to provide both practical skills as well as tools to educate students from a variety of engineering backgrounds.
 Especially in a field as diverse as mechanical engineering, her goal is to create a training program that equips TAs for inclusive teaching across lecture, lab, and project courses.

 Ahmed Elnahhas | Department of Mechanical Engineering

-Ahmed Elnahhas (he/him) is a fifth-year Ph.D. candidate in mechanical engineering at the Center for Turbulence Research, advised by Professor Parviz Moin.
+Ahmed Elnahhas (he/him) is a Ph.D. candidate in mechanical engineering at the Center for Turbulence Research, advised by Professor Parviz Moin.
 His research is in the field of wall-bounded turbulent flows.
 He focuses on developing novel methods for identifying dynamical processes between wall-bounded coherent turbulent structures and distilling this information into non-equilibrium reduced-order models for wall-modeled large-eddy simulations.
 His teaching experiences taught him that teaching is a skill that relies on more than one’s technical knowledge of the material but also on one’s ability to engage and connect with students of diverse backgrounds.
-As a LIT fellow, Ahmed will work toward adapting the mechanical engineering teaching and course assistant training program to provide both practical skills as well as tools to educate students from a variety of engineering backgrounds.
-Especially in a field as diverse as mechanical engineering, the goal is to create a training program that equips TAs for inclusive teaching across lecture, lab, and project courses.

 Billie Goolsby | Department of Biology

-Billie (she/they) is a 4th year graduate student in the Biology Department.
+Billie (she/they) is a graduate student in the Biology Department.
 She studies what makes poison frogs such great parents in the Lab of Organismal Biology led by Dr. Lauren O’Connell, and does Disability advocacy in her free time on an educational and institutional level.

 Ev Nichols | Department of Biology

 Ev Nichols (they/them) is a PhD student in the department of Biology.
 They work in the lab of Dr. Kang Shen studying the molecular and cellular mechanisms of neurodevelopment.
 Ev believes that instruction is a fundamental duty of scientists in the classroom, the lab, and the public forum.

-Iris Mollhoff | Department of Biology
+Sophie Walton | Department of Biology

 Seba Toro Arana | Department of Biology

-Seba Toro Arana (he/him) is currently a 3rd year grad student in the Moi Lab.
+Seba Toro Arana (he/him) is currently a grad student in the Moi Lab.
 He’s interested in understanding complex traits in plants such as drought tolerance with the end goal of breeding crops to be more resistant to climate change.
 He believes that teaching that is accessible and inclusive is key for a fair and just society.

-Taylar/Ty Hammond | Department of Biology
+Mila Pamplona | Department of Biology